MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 AAAA response addresses could negatively impact load balancing or other geo-aware features and thereby degrade client performance.

-To construct the value list, apply the value list decoding algorithm ({{value-list}}) to the SvcParamValue.
+To construct the value-list, apply the value-list decoding algorithm ({{value-list}}) to the SvcParamValue.
-Each decoded value in the value list SHALL be an IP address of the appropriate family in standard textual format {{!RFC5952}}.
+Each decoded value in the value-list SHALL be an IP address of the appropriate family in standard textual format {{!RFC5952}}.
 To enable simpler parsing, this SvcParamValue MUST NOT contain escape sequences.